 You should test the stain in an inconspicuous place before applying it to a whole surface.
 You will be able to see how well it resists fading, water damage, and sunlight.

-You should also look out for the hue of the stain, as some stains may turn brownish when they are exposed to light or air over time.
+It would help if you also looked out for the hue of the stain, as some stains may turn brownish when exposed to light or air over time.

 Clean the wood of any previous stain